yosoynatebrown/git_homework/thoughts.md

 Shoutout:

 My mom has been encouraging me, and telling me stories of going back to school and doing well even in her 40s, which makes me feel like I will be successful at Turing.

-I have lots of thoughts, like this one for example.